The Ritz Dance Performance, June 1978

 Now we were both in over our heads!

-stay the course, but she was just as worried as I was.
+Instead she stuck around to suffer.
+Suzie was just as worried as I was.
 In fact, I

 decided she was a worrier by nature.
 Suzie was always in a